lucidnas/terraform-templates/README.md

 ### ecs.tf
 Defines an ECS cluster, a task definition, and a service.

-Lastly, this is my first time playing with terraform and I must say it was quite easy to get resources provisioned.
-Documentation also helped a lot.
+Lastly, this is my first time playing with Terraform and I must say it was quite easy to get resources provisioned.
+Documentation also helped me a lot.
 I work mainly with cloudformation so overall, this has been a breath of fresh air.

 ## Deploying the resources